Warner Music Australia: History

 The company was renamed Warner Music Australia in 1990 and split into two divisions – WEA and East-West Records.
-More focus was being placed on domestic signings, and phenomenal success was achieved with acts such as INXS, Cold Chisel, 1927, and Jenny Morris.
+With more focus being placed on domestic signings, phenomenal success was achieved with acts such as INXS, Cold Chisel, 1927 and Jenny Morris.

-In the mid-to-late 1990s, Warner Music also invested in Brisbane bands Regurgitator and Pretty Violet Stain, when Brisbane music was becoming more popular.
+In the mid-to-late 1990s, Warner Music also invested in Brisbane bands, Regurgitator and Pretty Violet Stain.
 Regurgitator became Warner Music's first direct signing and remained with the company until 2004.
-In 2005, Sire Records invested in Brisbane band The Veronicas, who went straight to number 2 with their debut single "4 Ever" and the album "The Secret Life of the Veronicas".
+In 2005, Sire Records invested in Brisbane band The Veronicas, who went straight to number two with their debut single "4 Ever" and their album "The Secret Life of the Veronicas".
 Later that year, Warner Music Australia bought out Festival-Mushroom Records for $12 million and closed the label, while retaining the use of the Mushroom label for a couple of acts such as Eskimo Joe and Gabriella Cilmi.

-As of 2010, the company has continued with artists such as Kerser, Lisa Mitchell, the New Zealand band Evermore, Kylie Minogue, and the newly signed Brisbane act, Dead Letter Circus.
+As of 2010, the company has continued with artists such as Kerser, Lisa Mitchell, Kylie Minogue, the New Zealand band, Evermore, as well as the newly signed Brisbane act, Dead Letter Circus.
 Warner Music also invested heavily in producers such as ShockOne and Matt Lange.